PostHog/posthog.com/contents/blog/pricing-lessons.md

 Just because it's easy to get started, doesn't mean your product has to be cheap.

 Some companies with usage pricing get criticized for the escalating costs at scale.
-If it takes just 1 extra engineer to self build in a large company, you theoretically shold be able to charge >$100K annually.
+If it takes just one extra engineer to self build in a large company, you theoretically shold be able to charge >$100K annually.
 If you've competition, it depends what they charge.

 ## You don't have to do all these things immediately